christian-klein/react-meme/README.md

     - Run the mklink command.

       ```mklink /D C:\HCL\dxdashboard\script\react-meme C:\HCL\dxdashboard\dev\react-meme\build```
-9. Run Babel in watch mode using npx from the root of the project folder (where package.json is located)

-    ```npx babel --watch src --out-dir ./build --presets react-app/prod```
+9. Run `npm run build` to build to the build folder.
+If the folder is linked into the script folder of the Dashoard and watch is enabled on the folder in the Dashboard, changes will be pushed into the configured DX server automatically.
 10. Add React and ReactDOM to the theme you want to use - here we will use the default Portal 8.5 Theme.
     - In the DX Web Developer Dashboard go to Themes and hit Get Themes.
 (The images show an already configured setup)
     ![web developer dashboard themes](./img/wdd-themes-1.png)